 Coronavirus (Covid-19): Information

 GPs will be calling you at your appointment timeslot instead.
+We are calling all our patients for their vaccine in line with government guidelines.

 If the GP believes that they need to see you, they will invite you in to be examined.
 You are still able to book in routine appointments but you will be advised that they will take place over the phone.